 Isabel Allende acclaimed novelist and lifelong human rights advocate describes her experience of grieving her daughter as a path of courage, strength, and activism.

-Elizabeth Lesser, cofounder of Omega Institute and the Omega Women's Leadership Center (OWLC), encourages us to engage in mindful conversation in order to find common ground & shared humanity.
+Elizabeth Lesser, cofounder of Omega Institute and the Omega Women's Leadership Center (OWLC), encourages us to grant full "soulhood" to each person we meet.